Sockeye: a language for analyzing hardware documentation: Introduction

 \section{Introduction}

-Modern computer systems, in particular \glspl{soc}, are enormously complex artifacts, with programming manuals running to thousands of PDF pages of informal human-readable text.
-Much of the software-visible complexity of an \gls{soc} resides in the security and protection features both of the core -- secure monitors, highly-privileged system management modes, \glspl{tee}, etc.\ -- and also the rest of the system -- on-chip protection units, interconnect firewalls, etc. Correctly configuring this security hardware is of critical importance, despite its complexity.

-Unfortunately, this process is fraught with errors, some of which go back to the original design of the hardware itself.
-In this paper we present \system, a modelling language and associated analysis tool which can find errors in \gls{soc} designs, documentation, as well as in software that configures \glspl{soc}.
+Modern computing platforms, in particular \glspl{soc}, are enormously complex artifacts, with programming manuals running to thousands of PDF pages of informal human-readable text.
+Much of the software-visible complexity of an \gls{soc} resides in the security features both of the core -- secure monitors, privileged system management modes, \glspl{tee}, etc.\ -- and the rest of the system -- on-chip protection units, interconnect firewalls, etc. Correctly configuring this hardware is of critical importance, but this process is fraught with errors, some of which can lie in the design of the hardware itself.

-\autoref{fig:workflow} shows, at a high level, the process by which a secure configuration of the hardware is achieved, together with how \system operates.
-Vendors create programming documentation for a modern \gls{soc} from the hardware design either manually, or semi-automatically.
-Based on this documentation, developers write system software (firmware or the OS) to configure the hardware.
-Executing this software results in a \emph{configuration} of the hardware: register contents, page tables, etc. intended to enforce security properties of the system as a whole.
+The solid lines in \cref{fig:workflow} show the traditional process by which a (supposedly) secure configuration of the hardware is achieved.
+Vendors create documentation manually or semi-automatically from the hardware design.
+Based on this, developers write system software (firmware or the OS) to configure the hardware.
+Executing this software results in a \emph{configuration} of the hardware: register contents, page tables, etc.\ intended to enforce system-wide security properties.

-Errors can, and do, occur at all stages of this process.
-First, the hardware design itself can contain fundamental security flaws, such as the AMD Sinkclose bug~\cite{sinkclose}, which allowed a kernel to execute arbitrary code in \glstext{smm}.

-Second, the behavior of the hardware as described by the documentation can deviate from the actual implementation, or alternatively the documentation can be ambiguously written and fail to precisely describe the hardware.
-Software based on an accurate interpretation of the documentation can therefore still be insecure, either because the documentation was wrong, or an incorrect (but plausible) interpretation of it was selected.

-Finally, this software itself can be simply incorrect, generating a configuration which fails to enforce security properties.
+Errors can, and do, occur at all stages of the process.
+First, hardware may contain fundamental security flaws, such as AMD Sinkclose~\cite{sinkclose}, which allowed a kernel to run arbitrary code in \gls{smm}.
+Second, either the hardware as described by the documentation can deviate from the real implementation, or the documentation can be ambiguous, failing to precisely describe the hardware.
+Software based on an accurate interpretation of the documentation thus might still be insecure, either because the documentation was wrong, or an incorrect (but plausible) interpretation of it was selected.
+Finally, software itself can be simply incorrect, generating a configuration which fails to enforce security properties.

-\system addresses this by formally modelling an \gls{soc} as documented, along with possible configurations of its hardware, and analyzing this model for security violations using symbolic execution.
-Security properties are also written in the \system language, allowing them to be tailored to particular architecture and platforms.